coshinen/blog/pages/quotes.md

 > Mahatma Gandhi:
 > * First they ignore you, then they laugh at you, then they fight you, then you win.

+> Evelyn Beatrice Hall:
+> * I do not agree with what you have to say, but I'll defend to the death your right to say it.

 > George Orwell:
 > * The very concept of objective truth is fading out of the world.
 > Lies will pass into history.